İsmail Güven

-İsmail Güven (born 16 April 1994) is a Turkish football player who plays as a midfielder for İskenderunspor in the TFF Second League.
+İsmail Güven (born 16 April 1994) is a Turkish football player who plays as a midfielder for Kastamonuspor 1966 in the TFF Second League.

 Professional career

 Güven signed his first contract with Konyaspor in 2011, and spent his early career on loan with various teams in the TFF First League and TFF Second League.
 He returned to Konyaspor, signing a contract on 8 January 2021.
 Güven made his professional debut with Konyaspor in a 2–1 Turkish Cup win over Gaziantep on 13 January 2021.